This post may contain affiliate links. Please see our full Disclosure Policy for details.

 One of the reasons pork chops overcook easily is because of something called carry-over cooking.
 This is when your food retains heat even after removing it from the heat source and continues to cook.

 To prevent this from causing your succulent pork chops to overcook and become tough, use a meat thermometer to check the temperature.
 Remove your chops from heat when they’ve reached ~140 degrees Fahrenheit.
-Tent them with foil as the rest, and the residual heat will continue to bring the chops up to temperature.
+Tent them with foil as they rest, and the residual heat will continue to bring the chops up to temperature.

-So WHAT’S THE SECRET??
 How do you keep pork chops tender?

-Brining pork chops is similar to marinating and results in a moist, tender product.
-A brine consists of a simple salt water solution, that you can add herbs and spices to if you want.
 You just soak the meat in the brine for a period of time – anywhere from 30 minutes to 24 hours (depending on what you’re brining).
 The salty water tenderizes the tough muscle fibers, breaking them down and resulting in nicely cooked meat every time.

-If you cut your pork chops too early, the juices you have acquired from brining and cooking may not set into the meat, and you could end up with a dry product.
+Once you’ve brined, seasoned, and cooked your chops, let them rest for at least 5 minutes to allow all of the moisture to fully absorb into the meat.
+If you cut into them too early, the juices they have acquired from brining and cooking may not set into the meat, and you could end up with a dry product.

 What minimum temperature do pork chops need to be cooked to?